Nexium & Prilosec Lawsuit Information

 Chronic Kidney Disease

-A study published in 2016 in the JAMA Internal Medicine found that users of Nexium faced up to a 50 percent higher risk of developing chronic kidney disease (CKD) than users of older stomach medications.[i]
+A study published in 2016 in the JAMA Internal Medicine found that users of Nexium and other PPI medications like Prilosec faced up to a 50 percent higher risk of developing chronic kidney disease (CKD) than users of older stomach medications.[i]
 Researchers also concluded that patients who took a higher daily dose of the drug also had a higher risk of developing CKD than those who took a lower daily dose.

 Kidney Injury and Renal Failure